 I was in the trenches as a trauma device rep for 15 years.
 I have nothing but respect for the job.
-Its hard and unrelenting, and getting harder.
+It's hard and unrelenting, and getting harder.
 The market has changed, and will continue to change, in ways that are not necessarily beneficial for field sales.
 Cost pressures, centralization of purchasing decisions, and contract driven sales models are affecting not only how device reps do their jobs, but incomes as well.
-These factors are completely outside of their control - they are driven by the market.
+And now all the uncertainty relating to the COVID-19 pandemic and how that affects access to not only the O.R. but also SPD.
+These factors are completely outside of the sales rep's control - they are driven by the market and outside forces.

-I’ve made numerous posts about the Summate solution, which automates implant tracking through scanning usage directly from the surgical field during surgery.
+I’ve made numerous posts about the Summate solution, which automates implant tracking through scanning usage directly from the surgical field and supports orthopedic set re-assembly and re-stocking down in SPD.
 The reactions from some of my former colleagues has ranged from overt indignation to support.
 I understand both sides of the coin.
 I would like to explain, however, how digital management of orthopedic trays represents not only an opportunity for device reps to better manage their time, but also a very real chance to make more money.

 In labor intensive jobs, there are only so many hours in the day, days in the week, and weeks in a year.
 Under the current implant supply chain management process, success means more work, in some cases much more work.
 Eventually, it becomes an unsustainable drain, and the income return yield on time invested flattens out: with a busy and growing territory, you simply can’t be two places at once, and service levels decline.
 This is NOT good for you and your territory that you have worked so hard to build.
 Its also hard to find time to acquire new business when you spend all your time maintaining your current business.